 Long before making the film, Stolakis witnessed the effects of this so-called therapy first hand.
 Growing up in upstate New York, she was close to an uncle who came out as trans in childhood and was subjected to conversion therapy in the sixties and early-seventies — “at a time when every therapist was a conversion therapist,” she explains, on a video call from her home in New Jersey.
 “What resulted was extremely poor mental health.”

-Stolakis’ uncle passed away shortly before she started film school; while clearing out his home with her mother, she found a collection of material from a pro-conversion organization, evidence that her uncle had continued to be affected by the conversion movement into his adulthood.
+Stolakis’ uncle passed away shortly before she started film school; while clearing out his home with her mother, she found a collection of material from a pro-conversion organisation, evidence that her uncle had continued to be affected by the conversion movement into his adulthood.
 “When I found that stack of brochures I was livid, and I really was determined to make a film that uncovered this movement that had ruined his life,” she says.

 Pray Away is that film.
 In it, Stolakis and her team cover the movement through the stories of some of its most prominent former leaders and survivors in the U.S., men and women who promoted the idea that embracing a specific form of Christianity allows people to reject LGBTQ identities and become cisgender and heterosexual.
 The film’s title references the phrase “pray away the gay,” a pithy saying that belies the extreme pain and harm caused by the movement.